 Some would argue that the sound quality of bone conduction headphones matches that of low-end earbuds.
 However, no bone conduction headphones come close to sounding as clear and powerful as high-end headphones.

 If superb audiophile quality is what you’re after, bone conduction headphones are not for you.

 May Be Uncomfortable For Some Head Shapes

-In order to effectively vibrate our skull bones, the bone conduction headphones must be pressed against our heads.
+To effectively vibrate our skull bones, the bone conduction headphones must be pressed against our heads.
 This, of course, causes pressure on our cheek and/or jawbones which can be rather uncomfortable for some people.

-Compare this to the soft cushions of a nice pair of circumaural (over-ear) headphones and the comfort differences will be apparent.
+Compare this to the soft cushions of a nice pair of circumaural (over-ear) headphones, and the comfort differences will be apparent.